certara/pyDarwin/docs/Options.rst

 Aliases
 -------------

-There are aliases.
-They are various, powerful and useful.
-Don't be afraid using them.
+| An alias is essentially a substitute text for some keyword.
+Their main purpose if to unify and to simplify configuration of various projects through different environments.
+| We encourage you to get familiar with them and to use them instead of explicit values, e.g. :review:`paths to your projects and their internals`.

 .. _common_aliases:

 Common aliases
 ~~~~~~~~~~~~~~~~~~

-These aliases are applicable to regular options.
-Not to any option, and not necesseraly all of them are applicable to certain options.
-But we need to address them as a group in the documentation to prevent enumerating them all for every option.
+| These aliases are applicable to several different options, so it's easier to refer to them as a group.

-They can even be used in :ref:`templates <template_file_target>`.
+| They also can be used in :ref:`templates <template_file_target>`.

 .. _project_dir_alias: